Letomaniy/Rust-Hack-DeftHack-Official/README.md

 This source code is for pirated Rust.
 You will not be able to use it on the licensed version of the game.
 To get the DLL, you need to compile the code using Visual Studio.
-Then with the help of [MonoInjector](https://github.com/Michidu/MonoInjector)
+Then with the help of [MonoInjector](https://github.com/Michidu/MonoInjector) introduce into the game process.

 #### Example:
 `MonoInjector.exe --target RustClient.exe --dll <the path on disk to your DLL, without using krill> --namespace nWTAsSXPzaMv --class wbcOKNDbFMC6 --method InBQcEpqrHWw`